-FANAPT is an atypical antipsychotic agent indicated for the acute treatment of schizophrenia in adults.(1) In choosing among treatments, prescribers should consider the ability of FANAPT to prolong the QT interval and the use of other drugs first.
+FANAPT is an atypical antipsychotic agent indicated for the treatment of schizophrenia in adults.(1) Efficacy was established in two short-term (4-and 6-week) placebo-and active-controlled studies of adult patients with schizophrenia.(14) In choosing among treatments, prescribers should consider the ability of FANAPT to prolong the QT interval and the use of other drugs first.
 Prescribers should also consider the need to titrate FANAPT slowly to avoid orthostatic hypotension, which may lead to delayed effectiveness compared to some other drugs that do not require similar titration.

-DOSAGE AND ADMINISTRATION -
+-DOSAGE AND ADMINISTRATION -